minhquan-maker/minhquan-maker/README.md

 # Hi, I'm Quan 👋

-2nd-year AI student at UTS and HCMUT, lab member at the URA Research Group.
-I work mostly on deep learning and computer vision, and co-run Odylytics, a small startup where we build practical AI products (including AquaGuard).
+2nd-year AI student at UTS and HCMUT, lab member at the URA Research Group, and co-founder of Odylytics, a small startup where we build practical AI products (including AquaGuard or AirGuard).
 This GitHub is where I keep some of the side projects I tinker with in my own time.